dhoer/chef-sikulix/README.md

 #### Attributes

-- `node['sikulix']['username']` - Username of account to use for automatic logon.
+- `node['sikulix']['username']` - Username of account to use for automatic logon on Windows.
-- `node['sikulix']['password']` - Password of account to use for automatic logon.
+- `node['sikulix']['password']` - Password of account to use for automatic logon on Windows.
-Note the password is stored and displayed in the registry editor in plain, unencrypted text.
+Note that password is stored and displayed in the registry editor in plain, unencrypted text.
-- `node['sikulix']['domain']` - Domain of account to use for automatic logon (optional).
+- `node['sikulix']['domain']` - Domain of account to use for automatic logon on Windows (optional).
 - `node['sikulix']['remoteserver']['jvm_args']` - JVM arguments (optional).
 - `node['sikulix']['remoteserver']['port']` - Defaults to `4041`.